 Ladies, it’s also worth noting that how you tie your apron is actually saying something about your romantic availability.
 Tie it the right and it means your taken, but tie it to the left and it signals your single and ready to mingle…

-Oktoberfest is hands down one of the funnest Europe experiences you can get.
+Oktoberfest is hands down one of the wildest European experiences you can do.
 If you’re going this year, well done you.
-And if you’re not, get on it for next year, with a Contiki crew en masse.
+And if you’re not, get on it for next year, with a ready-made Contiki crew.